MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 ![MR213_BuildSettings](images/mrlearning-base-ch2-2step7imb.PNG)

 Go to the project panel and search for the material you wish to change it to.
 We are going to use the material “MRTK_Standard_Cyan” for this example, found by typing in “cyan” in the project tab’s search bar (The MRTK includes many materials and colors to choose from.)
 Drag the material to the box underneath “MeshRenderer.material.”

+> Todo: tell users where the MRTK materials folder is.

 ![MR213_BuildSettings](images/mrlearning-base-ch2-1step7imc.PNG)